7 Hydraulic Press Brake Troubleshooting: Expert Solutions For Precision Bending

 3. Check the left and right cylinders of the hydraulic bending machine for leakage.

+One of the most frequent questions maintenance engineers ask is: “Why is my press brake ram uneven?”
 Uneven bending can be caused by an uneven press brake punch and die or a misaligned press brake ram.

-1. According to the angle error, the hexagonal tube on the bending machine can be adjusted unilaterally by removing it.
-The Y-axis handwheel can be rotated for 0.10 mm once, and it can be adjusted according to the angle difference.
+1. According to the angle error, the hexagonal tube on the bending machine can be adjusted unilaterally by removing it (Delem DA53T/DA66T, Cybelec, or Estun).The Y-axis handwheel can be rotated for 0.10 mm once, and it can be adjusted according to the angle difference.

 2. Check whether there is a deviation in the free state of both sides (0.20-0.30mm is allowed on both sides of the normal range).
-If the deviation value is not within the range, use the eccentric sleeve on one side to adjust it properly until both sides are adjusted to the allowable range, and then the bending machine can be used normally.
+If the deviation value is not within the range, use the eccentric sleeve on one side to adjust it properly until both sides are adjusted to the allowable range, and then the hydraulic press brake bending machine can be used normally.

-Troubleshooting 4: Excessive noise
+Troubleshooting 4: Excessive Noise and Vibration

 Troubleshooting 5: Leaking oil